-- Analysis of the performance and risk of the pension fund's investments is produced by an independent external provider. - The internal investment team monitors the external investment managers' performance and risk on a regular basis and reports this at the JISP.
-The JISP advisers assess the performance and risk of both internal and external investment managers on a regular basis (typically quarterly). - Contracts with advisers are regularly market tested. - The JISP advisers assess their own performance on a regular basis and report to Committee on their activities, typically annually. - Training and attendance of members of the Committee and the Pensions Board is monitored and reported on a regular basis.
+- Analysis of the performance and risk of the pension fund's investments is produced by an independent external provider. - The internal investment team monitors the external investment managers' performance and risk on a regular basis and reports this at the JIF.
+Performance and risk assessment of both internal and external investment managers is also undertaken at JIF on a regular basis (typically quarterly). - Contracts with advisers are regularly market tested. - Members of the JIF assess performance and activities undertaken on a regular basis and report to Committee on their activities, typically annually. - Training and attendance of members of the Committee and the Pensions Board is monitored and reported on a regular basis.
 The composition of the Committee and Pension Board is reviewed on a regular basis.